High-Masking Autistic Adults: A Guide for Healthcare Professionals

 Inflexibility and routines are just stubbornness?
 For many autistic individuals, routines and a predictable environment are key mechanisms for regulating anxiety as well as cognitive and sensory overload.
 This desire for sameness and predictability often intensifies when feeling distressed, overwhelmed, or burned out.

 Sensory sensitivities are just picky preferences or dramatic over-reactions?
 These sensitivities are neurological and can significantly impact daily functioning and comfort.
-They tend to feel worse (more overstimulating during times of distress and burnout).
+They tend to feel worse or more overstimulating during times of distress and burnout.
 Exposure therapy is generally ineffective for altering autistic sensory sensitivities and can be extremely distressing.
 What might seem like “improvement” often results from the individual masking their discomfort.
 A non-autistic person might imagine how it would feel for them to have an incredible headache or hangover but then have to attend a noisy children’s birthday party.

 Autistic people either have an intellectual disability or are “savants”?
 Autism occurs across a wide range of intellectual functioning, including average to above-average intelligence, and autism presents somewhat differently in these people.
 Above-average intelligence often correlates with higher-masking presentations (which is not healthy or desirable).
 Autistic people often have “uneven cognitive profiles” which can also complicate the matter.

-• The nuances of autism in high-masking adults are easy to overlook or misunderstand.
+The nuances of autism in high-masking adults are easy to overlook or misunderstand.
 I encourage those who are interested in or work closely with autistic adults to revisit the DSM-5-TR criteria in brief here, and ideally review the full details in the DSM (~14 pages).
 This resource is invaluable for clarifying the precise requirements for a diagnosis and dispelling some common misconceptions.

 The criteria outlined in the DSM-5-TR offer a fairly comprehensive, if abstract, framework for understanding autism.
 In adults, the A series criteria (social/emotional) tend to be the more subtle areas that deserve the most time and attention in an assessment.
 The social/emotional autistic traits are typically where most energy is being spent masking, and they are less straightforward than the B series criteria.
 Note that autistic people who aren’t diagnosed in childhood often exhibit effective or even exceptional social masking abilities.